OffchainLabs/arbitrum-sdk/docs/2-migrate.md

-# Migrating from v3 to v4
+# Migrating from @arbitrum/sdk v3 to v4

+## Introduction

-`@arbitrum/sdk` v4 introduces a number of breaking changes.
-This document outlines the changes and provides guidance on how to migrate your existing v3 code to v4.
+`@arbitrum/sdk` v4 introduces significant changes to improve support Orbit chains from Offchain Labs.
+This guide outlines the breaking changes to know before migrating your existing v3 code to v4.

+## Major Changes Overview

+1. Removal of L1 Network requirement
+2. Terminology shift from L1/L2 to Parent/Child
+3. Renaming of classes, methods, and parameters
+4. Updates to `AssetBridger` and `Erc20Bridger` classes
+5. Changes to Message classes

-## Breaking Changes
+## Detailed Changes

-With the launch of Orbit chains from Offchain Labs, the Arbitrum SDK has been updated to support the new chains.
-This has resulted in a number of breaking changes to the SDK.
-The following is a list of the most significant changes:

-### L1 Network Removed
+### 1. L1 Network Removed

-The Arbitrum SDK no longer requires the L1 network to be registered.
-Only Arbitrum networks need to be registered.
+- The SDK no longer requires the L1 network to be registered.
+- Only Arbitrum networks need to be registered.

-Arbitrum networks are any networks that are built with Arbitrum technology.
-This includes Arbitrum One, Arbitrum testnets, and any Orbit chain.
+- Arbitrum networks include Arbitrum One, Arbitrum testnets, and any Orbit chain.

-### Renaming L1/L2 to Parent/Child
+### 2. Terminology: L1/L2 to Parent/Child

-Throughout the codebase, most instances of the terms "L1" and "L2" have been replaced with "parent" and "child."
-Any time that the code is referring explicitly to an "L1", "L2", or "L3" that term is used.
-Though in most circumstances, when the code is referring to a parent-child relationship between chains, the terms "parent" and "child" is used.
+Most instances of "L1" and "L2" have been replaced with "parent" and "child" respectively.
+This change reflects the more general parent-child relationship between chains in the Arbitrum ecosystem.

+- In most circumstances, when referring to a parent-child relationship between chains, the terms "parent" and "child" are used.
+- Though, when referring explicitly to "L1", "L2", or "L3", those specific terms are still used.

+### 3. Renaming Classes, Methods, and Parameters

+#### General Renaming

 | v3 Name                       | v4 Name                                   |
 | ----------------------------- | ----------------------------------------- |